webroo/dummy-json/README.md

 ## Synchronized helpers

-Several helpers, such as name and email, are linked together and attempt to synchronize their values.
+Several helpers, such as name and email, are linked together in order to synchronize their values.
 This gives the random data some continuity.
-This happens automatically if you use helpers together in a repeat block.
+Synchronization happens automatically and doesn't require any additional work, for example:

 ```js
 "firstName": "{{firstName}}", // Michael